o7-machinehum/Worlds/Worlds-Smart-Contract/README.md

 - How do we lock funds in the WSC? sub_balance and add_balance are both private functions in the tokens contract.
 Maybe we just have to mash them togeather.
-	- Try importing table from WOR into the WSC class then try to modify it from there, change the permissions of the table.
+	- Try importing table from WOR into the WSC class then try to modify it from there, change the permissions of the table - ?.

 - How do you get unix time out of the function so the user can calculate the hash?